 Funds from a personal loan are disbursed in one lump sum, and interest is paid on that sum according to a fixed repayment schedule.

-If the loan purpose is an expense that is ongoing or variable, such as wedding or home improvement costs, a line of credit might make sense financially, since interest is only charged on the balance drawn, and money borrowed can be repaid on a more flexible basis.
+If the loan purpose is an expense that is ongoing or variable, such as wedding or home improvement costs, a line of credit might make sense financially, since interest is only charged on the amount drawn at any one time, and money borrowed can be repaid on a more flexible basis.

 Lines of credit tend to come with variable instead of fixed interest rates, however, so the overall amount due may be hard to predict.